tomdyson/wagtail-docs-vuepress/tutorials/your-first-wagtail-site.md

 ::::

 ::: tip Note
-If you’re using version control (e.g. git), mysite will be the directory for your project.
-The env directory inside of it should be excluded from any version control.
+If you’re using version control (e.g. git), `mysite` will be the directory for your project.
+The env directory inside it should be excluded from any version control.
 :::

 ### Install Wagtail